 In the Reception Class and Key Stage 1: Systematic, synthetic phonics is the first and foremost strategy for teaching reading and spelling.
 The daily teaching of Phonics will follow the teaching sequence set out in the Read Write Inc. programme.

 During our phonics lessons, children work in progress groups, allowing us to whisk children through the stages.
 Teachers teach to the group’s challenge level, quickly identify children who need to move on, and provide extra support later in the day to the few who need more practice.
 For the first term in Reception, whole class teaching is used to teach new sounds with opportunities to practise reading and writing the sounds provided in a smaller group.
 Where children are assessed as unable to access whole class teaching initially, they will be given additional support and discussed with the Reading Lead and SENCo.
 From Term 2, the children will be placed into progress groups.

 Assessment in the Early Years is ongoing and children move groups as they progress.
-Termly, children who are having RWI teaching are assessed by the Reading Leader.
+Termly, children who are having RWI teaching are assessed by the Reading Leader (or another trained Reading Teacher).
 This is to identify children who are making accelerated progress as well as those who might be falling behind.
 The assessments are used to inform the progress groups for the following term.